 WETMORE COMMUNITY FARM

 This is our first foray into working directly with the City of Seattle.
 Wetmore Ave S dead ends into a previously undeveloped Right of Way owned by Seattle Department of Transportation.
 The Moore family are long time residents who asked Alleycat Acres to help create a farm in this space.
 We recruited community members from Senior Housing Assistance Group, Rainier Valley Food Bank, Homesight WA, and the Estelle Street P-patch to help design the space.
-We've started by working to clear the site of invasive species, primarily a huge overgrowth of Japanese Knotweed, and earth moving to create an accessible entrance and garden beds on S Spokane Street.
-Stay tuned for more news as this site develops!
+We started by working to clear the site of invasive species, primarily a huge overgrowth of Japanese Knotweed, and earth moving to create an accessible entrance and garden beds on S Spokane Street.
+Between 2015-2017 we cleared over 10,000 square feet and 2 tons of trash!

 Rainier Valley Food Bank Our mission is to nourish with good food, empower with knowledge, and serve with compassion.